suchipi/open-git-remote/README.md

 A small CLI that opens a git repository's remote URL in your default web browser.

-It reads the configured URL for a remote (defaulting to `origin`), normalizes common GitHub forms (SSH and HTTPS), and opens the resulting page.
+It reads the configured URL for a remote (defaulting to `origin`), normalizes common forms (SSH and HTTPS), and opens the resulting page.

 ## Requirements